-We have commissioned 10 local creatives to create a range of pioneering contemporary artwork to support essential coronavirus (COVID-19) messages.
-The artwork will also thank all of Medway's key workers who have worked tirelessly throughout the pandemic to help keep residents safe.
+We commissioned 10 local creatives to create a range of pioneering contemporary artwork to support essential coronavirus (COVID-19) messages during the pandemic.
+The artwork also thanked all of Medway's key workers who worked tirelessly to help keep residents safe.

-From large murals on the side of public buildings, important safety messages with superheroes, to music in public toilets, we have commissioned innovated projects to help keep Medway's residents safe.
+From large murals on the side of public buildings, important safety messages with superheroes, to music in public toilets, the projects helped to keep Medway's residents safe.

 The artworks are a reminder of how the creative sector can help raise awareness of vital public health messages in different ways for a variety of audiences.